 Wand clip provides convenient storage of combination and crevice tools

-The power button must be held down to clean
+The power button must be continuously held down for use

 Price at time of publish: $750